Friends of Wemyss Bay Station

 ScotRail operates a programme called ‘Adopt a Station’, aimed principally at unmanned stations, but also available to others.
 Members of a local community are encouraged to take an interest in the appearance of their station, usually by installing and maintaining containers of plants, for which ScotRail supplies funding.

 Wemyss Bay and Skelmorlie residents decided to take advantage of this offer, and formed themselves into a named group – the Friends of Wemyss Bay Station.
-Starting with some tubs of plants, they have gradually expanded their activities both inside and outside the station buildings.
+Starting with some tubs of plants, we have gradually expanded our activities both inside and outside the station buildings.
 Towers recall the tiered displays of the past, and a Station Garden has been created on the remains of a siding which had been an eyesore for many years.
 This now houses a polytunnel and some raised beds where a variety of vegetables and plants are grown.

 In the empty First Class Waiting Rooms the Friends now operate a secondhand bookshop and gallery, open 6 days per week, and staffed by volunteers.
 The funds raised have been used to restore these neglected rooms to something of their former glory.
 The gallery contains several items of period furniture, in keeping with the former style of these rooms, including a table surrounded by chairs, where visitors can enjoy the selection of folders containing archive photographs and articles.available to browse.
 It also hosts a permanent exhibition of photographs of the history of the station, and the local area.
 The rooms have become a place to visit, to spend time when waiting for train or boat, a refuge from the weather, a source of gifts with a local slant and a haven of peace within the bustle of this major terminus on the Clyde Coast.